Bayesian nonparametric models for zero-inflated count-compositional data using ensembles of regression trees: Discussion

-A general assumption of our proposed models is that the zero-inflation indicators, $\mathbf{z}_i$, are independent across the categories.
-This may be unrealistic in applied settings such as microbiome studies, where zeros may co-occur in two or more taxa, indicating that certain taxa tend to drop out together.
-To relax this assumption, while retaining category-specific BART priors for the structural zero probabilities, we intend to explore the introduction of shared Gaussian latent factors for $\mathbf{z}_i$ within the nonparametric seemingly unrelated probit BART framework of \citet{Esser2025}.
-This extension would require only minor modifications in the updates of the regression trees parameters associated with the structural zero probabilities, along with an additional sampling step for the correlation matrix of the shared Gaussian random effects.
-The use of shared latent factors would be analogous to the Gaussian random effects presently used in the ZANIM-LN-BART model to capture dependence and overdispersion.
+A general assumption of our proposed models is that the structural zero indicators, $\mathbf{z}_i$, are independent across the categories.
+Although ZANIM-BART and ZANIM-LN-BART can capture the co-occurrence of zeros across categories nonetheless, it may be of interest to relax the \textit{a priori} independence assumption, while retaining category-specific BART priors for the structural zero probabilities.
+This could be addressed by assuming that $\mathbf{z}_i$ has a multivariate logistic-normal BART prior, rather than the present assumption of probit BART priors for each $z_{ij}$.
+This would be similar in spirit to the multinomial logistic-normal BART proposed in this paper, which incorporates random effects to capture overdispersion and complex dependencies among the counts.
+Another promising approach would be to explore the introduction of shared Gaussian latent factors for $\mathbf{z}_i$ within the nonparametric seemingly unrelated probit BART framework of \citet{Esser2025}.
+Either extension would require only minor modifications in the updates of the regression tree parameters associated with the structural zero probabilities, along with an additional sampling step for the correlation matrix of the shared Gaussian random effects.

-It is also of interest to reduce the computational cost of our models associated to the large total number of regression trees, $d \times (m_\theta + m_\zeta)$, while maintaining the flexibility of the BART priors.
-A research direction in this line is to consider the shared trees framework of \citet{Linero2020}.
-In this approach, the tree structure could be shared within each category by using the same tree topology for the compositional and zero- inflation probabilities, or shared across the categories for both sets of parameters.
+It is also of interest to reduce the computational cost of our models associated with the large total number of regression trees, $d \times (m_\theta + m_\zeta)$, while maintaining the flexibility of the BART priors.
+A promising research direction in this line is to consider the shared trees framework of \citet{Linero2020}.
+In this approach, the tree structure could be shared within each category by using the same tree topology for the compositional and structural zero probabilities, or shared across the categories for both sets of parameters.
 Preliminary experiments in a high-$d$ setting indicate that the computational speed of our models is greatly improved when adopting a shared trees approach, at the expense of only a minor loss of performance relative to the ZANIM-BART and ZANIM-LN-BART models.
 We intend to further investigate this approach in future work.